gfelber/website/writeups/ctrl_space_mesarthim.md

     frame->size = size;
 ```

 Note: During the CTF another unintended vulnerability was discovered.
-Basically it is possible to integer underflow `header->size - bytes_received` to get a massive heap overflow, but due to the follow up check `bytes_received != header->size` which closes the connection it is not easily possible to exploit this vulnerability.
+Basically it is possible to integer underflow `header->size - bytes_received` to get a massive heap overflow, but due to the follow up check `bytes_received != header->size` which closes the connection.
+It is probably not easily possible to exploit this vulnerability.

 ### Protobuf `bytes fun = 4`